googleapis/gax-java/README.md

-Application code will rarely need to use most of the classes within this library directly, but code generated automatically from the API definition files can use services such as paged list iteration, request bundling, and polling of long-running operations to provide a more convenient and idiomatic API surface to callers.
+Application code will rarely need to use most of the classes within this library directly, but code generated automatically from the API definition files can use services such as paged list iteration, request batching, and polling of long-running operations to provide a more convenient and idiomatic API surface to callers.